"Cultural, religious and natural interests, set within an awe-inspiring landscape below world’s zenith- Week below Everest "

 In addition to your trek, we can organize extensions both within Nepal and other neighboring countries.
 You may want to try rafting or a jungle safari in Nepal or Nepal Cultural Tours .If you wish, you may as well take a trip to Tibet, India or Bhutan.

-We work with the motto "Tourism for Development".
-Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.
+Explore Himalaya works with the motto ‘Development through Tourism’.
+Keeping in line with this motto, Explore Himalaya Community Service Project (EHCSP) was conceived to empower underprivileged, marginalized, poor and minority segments of Nepal.

 Since its inception, EHCSP has been incessantly facilitating and advocating for school education, health, community development, forest conservation, agriculture, culture preservation and fund raising.
 Explore Himalaya encourages its clients who besides trekking and climbing the Himalayas are also interested in contributing for the development of Nepal.

 CARE FOR PORTERS AND STAFF

 We ensure that all porters and all other staff going into high altitude conditions are provided with adequate clothing and equipment.
 We are the first ever company to supply high-altitude porters with crampons.